linq2js/rtkex/packages/rtkex/readme.md

 ### New store confugration method

-RTKex provides new configreStore(), it retrieves buildCallback.
+RTKex provides a new configreStore(), it accepts buildCallback that retrieves a builder object as its argument.
+The builder object provides methods for registering slice, reducer, middleware, etc.

 ```js
 import { configureStore } from "rtkex";